 I knew Japan was a country that still held on to many of its traditions, despite its rapid growth as a very modern nation.
 It’s one of the reasons I have always wanted to come here – to seek out pockets of the old Japan.

 I got the opportunity in Tokyo, seeking the calm of a Ryokan away from the modern city bustle as a guest at the beautiful Homeikan for six days.
-It’s said to be one of the oldest Ryokans in the whole of Japan.
+It’s said to be one of the oldest Ryokans in Japan.
 I couldn’t have asked for a more traditional introduction.

 Inside a Japanese Ryokan

-With three houses to choose from, Homeikan feels worlds away from the bright lights and bustle of Tokyo, tucked away in a quiet, local area close by to the well-known area of Uneo.
+With three houses to choose from, Homeikan feels worlds away from the bold and chaotic uniqueness of Tokyo, tucked away in a quiet, local area close to the well-known area of Uneo.
 I tried out two of the Ryokan houses – Honken and Daimachi Bekkan.

 Ryokan Room Decor and Amenities

 The rooms are like living in an immaculate micro-apartment complete with TV, fridge, telephone, a seating area with a tea set, and a futon style bed (which is laid out for you in the early evening or whenever you request it).

 Basic, yet beautiful, a room in a Ryokan typically consists of traditional Japanese wooden décor with sliding doors, a tatami-matted floor, a table and floor level chair or cushion and a space for your futon.

 Also in the Ryokan, bathing areas are communal (male and female separate) and consist of a handful of showers – to be taken while seated on the plastic stool provided – and a hot bathing pool to soak your aching limbs after sightseeing or a night out.
 These baths stay hot up to around 3 am.